telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-asp.net-web-forms-report-viewer/customizing/client-events.md

 }
 </style>

-# Client Events
+# Client Events Overview

 This article explains how to attach client event handlers to an WebForms wrapper of the HTML5 Report Viewer instance.

 To attach a client event handler you have to set the appropriate ClientEvents tag as shown below:

 ````XML
 <telerik:ReportViewer ID="reportViewer1" runat="server">